What Is The Difference Between Striker And Winger?

 Final Thoughts

-A winger and striker are two forwards who both participate in the creation of goal-scoring opportunities for their team.
+A winger and a striker are two forwards who both participate in the creation of goal-scoring opportunities for their team.

 Each of them has particularity and skills.
 Sometimes, a striker can have the same skills as the winger.